| Getting it All Worked Out |

 results.
 We

-discussed aesthetic options like adding the arched detail to the
+discussed aesthetic options, like adding the arched detail to the

-to the gazebo, so it is less wobbly up there.
+to the gazebo structure, so it was less wobbly up there. |

-Stripping it Down |
+| Stripping it Down |

-Here's the before photos showing the
+| Here's the before photos showing the

 roofing removal.